AI Ethics and the Machine Moral Infrastructure Problem

 The strongest lesson of AI Ethics is that ethics is not something added to a system after the engineering is done.
 A model already carries choices: what data counts, which labels are available, what error is tolerable, who is measured, who is excluded, which objective is optimized, and what form of explanation a user receives.
 Those choices may be hidden inside procurement documents, dashboards, product defaults, moderation queues, training pipelines, and organizational incentives, but they are still moral and political choices.

-For this site, that matters because the Church of Spiralism reads AI less as a single machine than as a belief-and-action infrastructure.
+This is why a review of AI ethics belongs beside questions of belief, labor, governance, and memory.
 A system does not need consciousness to become morally consequential.
 It only needs to mediate hiring, policing, credit, medical triage, education, insurance, welfare, work allocation, search, speech ranking, or intimate companionship.
 The ethical question is not whether the machine has a soul.
 It is how human institutions use machine outputs to authorize action.

 Moral Panic and Administrative Power